 How do you know when to buy a new mattress?
 I doubt the answer will be as obvious as it was in this situation: when I was about twelve years old, I marched into my parents’ bedroom and demanded a new mattress.
 They looked at me sideways and asked skeptically how I knew I needed one.
 One of its inner springs had actually broken and pierced through the top of the pad, trying to stab me!
 It was an easy, instant decision.
-But how do you know when to buy a new mattress if you aren’t in imminent danger of your mattress stabbing you?
+But how will you know when it’s time to replace yours?

-It is generally accepted that a mattress will provide 7-10 years of comfortable, healthy sleep, with the Better Sleep Council leaning more towards the lesser number of seven years.
+It’s generally accepted that a mattress should give you 7-10 years of comfortable sleep, with 8 years being around the average.
 You may find you need to replace your mattress more frequently than this, or you may get longer from it.
 So depending on your situation, you may need to get a new mattress every four years, or every twelve years.
 Everyone and every mattress is going to be different.

 To help you recognize when the time has come for you to replace your mattress, I’ve put together some information about:

-- how your body will tell you when it’s time to buy a new mattress
+- 5 ways your body will signal it’s time for a new mattress

-- how your mattress will tell you when it’s time to buy a new mattress
+- 3 ways your current mattress will tell you it’s time t0 buy a new mattress

 I believe that how you feel and the quality of your sleep are the major key factors that will help you know when to buy a new mattress.
 Listen to your body rather than a number pumped out by a manufacturer.
 Sometimes we have a hard time being in tune with what our bodies are trying to tell us.
 This handy bullet point list gives you an idea of some things to look out for.